oscarlozacorona/nikescraper/README.md

-This project was created to practice webscraping with node.js and the puppeteer library.
+This project was created to practice webscraping with node.js, puppeteer, and cheerio.
+The react app allows you to search for the current available shoes for sale on the nike website.
+The other portion allows you to purchase the shoes from the react application.

+** note: The application will not actually complete the transaction on nikes' website.
+This is not a bug, just not a feature I wanted to finish.

 # Getting Started
 Using react scripts you can run: